 Cite Work and Create Bibliographies

-Whether you need to create footnotes, endnotes, in-text citations, or bibliographies, Zotero will do all the hard work for you, leaving you free to focus on your writing.
-Zotero integrates with Microsoft Word.
+Whether you need to create footnotes, endnotes, in-text citations, or bibliographies, Zotero will do much of the hard work for you, leaving you free to focus on your writing.
+Zotero integrates with Microsoft Word and LibreOffice.

 - Appearance in Word

 - Create a Bibliography from Citations

 - Create an Annotated Bibliography